osquery/osquery/docs/wiki/deployment/yara.md

 Because allowing arbitrary YARA rules would also make it possible to retrieve arbitrary file data in the `strings` column, as a protection, the `strings` column will default to returning empty unless you also set the hidden flag `enable_yara_string` to `true` (its default is `false`).

+## Troubleshooting

+### YARA compile error

+Before a YARA scan is performed, the YARA engine compiles the rule(s).
+An error here indicates there is probably an issue with the YARA rule(s), but, the first thing to check is whether the same rule can be run with the YARA command-line utility: `yara64.exe myYaraRule.yar fileToScan.foo`.
+You will be able to get more helpful messages about the compile error.
+If, however, this actually works as intended, then perhaps you've found a bug!
+Please let the osquery team know, on Slack or by opening an issue on GitHub.